-This site provides home inspectors and real estate agents with independent, unbiased information about slab-on-ground foundations.
-The information on this site is intended to be used by agents and inspectors for self-learning and, for those who wish, in-house training.
-We are also available to make in-house sales meeting talks.
+The purpose of this site is to provide home inspectors and real estate agents with independent, unbiased information about slab-on-ground foundations.
+The information on this site is intended to be used by licensed real estate agents and TREC inspectors for self-learning and in-house training.

-I am reminded almost daily that real estate agents and TREC home inspectors know a great deal about Houston area foundations, but, unfortunately, much of what they know is wrong.
+This web site is a gold mine of information on slab-on-ground foundations.
+I am reminded almost daily that real estate agents and TREC home inspectors know a great deal about Houston area foundations.
+Unfortunately, much of what they know is wrong.
 There are two significant reasons for this: misleading advertisements by foundation repair companies and misleading information by, unfortunately, some Texas Professional Engineers.

-A site like this is needed precisely because there is so much of the information out there that is misleading or flat wrong.
+A site like this is needed precisely because there is so much information out there that is misleading or flat wrong.
 Bear in mind that I am not trying to make real estate agents or home inspectors into engineers.
-That is not possible, desirable or necessary, but most agents and inspectors would benefit from exposure to basic key issues regarding slab-on-ground foundations.
+That is not possible, desirable, or necessary, but most agents and inspectors would benefit from exposure to basic key issues regarding slab-on-ground foundations.